Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Simulations

 In the second set of experiments, we learn the annealing scheme of DAVI together with the parameters of encoder and decoder.
 Comparing the third and fourth rows of Table~\ref{tab:vae}, one can see that learning the annealing scheme improves the performance slightly.

-Lastly, we also compare our algorithm with IWAE, AIS, and Hamiltonian AIS (HAIS)~\citep{sohl2012hamiltonian} in evaluating the log-likelihood of trained models.
-To be noted, IWAE and AIS have been widely used in evaluating VAE, see e.g.~\citet{wu2016quantitative, huang2020evaluating}.
+Lastly, we also compare our algorithm with IWAE, AIS, and Hamiltonian AIS (HAIS)\footnote{HAIS is an algorithm similar to ours which combines Hamiltonian dynamics with AIS, but with accept-reject steps included.}~\citep{sohl2012hamiltonian} in evaluating the log-likelihood of trained models.
+Notably, IWAE and AIS have been widely used in VAE evaluation, see e.g.~\citet{wu2016quantitative, huang2020evaluating}.
 For HAIS and DAIS, we employ the optimal step-size scaling scheme derived in Theorem~\ref{thm:full-batch} with $c = 1/4$ and only tune the step size for the case of $K = 10$.
 For all implementation details, please see Appendix~\ref{app:imp-eval}.
-In particular, we choose the vanilla VAE model to compare all different algorithms (see results of other models in Appendix~\ref{app:results}).
+In particular, we compare the evaluation algorithms on models trained using the VAE, IWAE, and DAIS objectives.
 In Figure~\ref{fig:eval}, we report the estimated negative log-likelihood as a function of the number of particles (for IWAE) or gradient updates (for AIS, HAIS and DAIS).
-Interestingly, we observe that IWAE performs better when we have limited computation and AIS/HAIS/DAIS win out if we increase $K$.
-Moreover, DAIS performs on par with AIS/HAIS but without requiring the MH correction steps.
+Interestingly, we observe that IWAE performs better when we have limited computation and AIS/HAIS/DAIS win out by a big margin if we increase $K$.
+Indeed, it is known that naive importance sampling can have exponential sample complexity in some problem parameters (e.g. the dimension), and that AIS can overcome this to efficiently give accurate results (see, for instance, the analysis in \citet{neal2001annealed}).
+This may explain the superior performance of AIS-based algorithms when more compute is used.
+In addition, we observe that DAIS performs on par with AIS/HAIS but without requiring the MH correction steps.